-Instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value, either as required or allowed by accounting guidance.
-These financial instruments represent the Company's trading positions to facilitate customer transactions and include both cash and derivative products.
+Instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value, either as required by or allowed by accounting guidance.
+These financial instruments primarily represent securities and derivative products, which the Company enters into in order to facilitate customer transactions and to hedge other assets and liabilities of the Company.

-The fair value of OTC financial instruments, including derivative contracts related to financial instruments is presented in the accompanying consolidated statement of financial condition on a net-by-counterparty basis, when appropriate.
+The fair value of OTC financial instruments, including derivative contracts related to financial instruments, is presented in the accompanying consolidated statement of financial condition on a net-by-counterparty basis, when appropriate.
 Additionally, the Company nets the fair value of cash collateral paid or received against the fair value amounts recognized for net derivative positions executed with the same counterparty under the same master netting agreement.